DPotoyan/Chem324/math/note03.md

 <img src="../content/images/cnum_intro.png" alt="compl-num-1" class="bg-primary mb-1" width="60%">

-Visualizing complaex numbers in cartesian and polar coordinates.
+Visualizing complaex numbers in cartesian and polar coordinates where Real axis is denoted as Re and Imaginary as Im.
 :::

-- **Real part** $ x $
-.
-- **Imaginary part** $ y $.

-- Complex numbers are every bit as real as  negative numbers.
-Sure, you do not count objects on your fingers by using complex numbers but complex numbers obey important relationships in math and physics the same way other numbers do.
-In fact we will see that the central equation of quantum mechanics, the Schrödinger equation, contains an imaginary number.
-As a result, solutions of the Schrödinger equation are functions of complex variable.
-Why?
-Because, apparently, that's how nature works.
-Nature operates on a complex plane, which includes real numbers as subset.
-Can we learn to use complex numbers with ease and develop an intuition and visual sense?
-Yup!
-And that will be our objective in this short Appendix.

 ### Introducing $ i $

-When first confronted with complex numbers they seem unintuitive and hard to visualize.
-The imaginary unit $ i $ in particular mystifies as to what it is and where did it come from.
-Some facts from mathematics are in order here:

 - **What is the definition of $ i $?** The imaginary number $ i $ is defined solely by the property that its square is $−1$, that is: $i\cdot i=-1$.

-- **How does $i$ change what I know about math of real variables?** Imaginary numbers are an important mathematical concept, which extend the real number system $\mathbb{R}$ to the complex number system $\mathbb{C}$, which in turn provides at least one root for every nonconstant polynomial $P(x)$.
-(See the Fundamental theorem of algebra.)
-The term "imaginary" is used because there is no real number having a negative square.
+- **How does $i$ change what I know about math of real variables?** Imaginary numbers extend the real number system $\mathbb{R}$ to the complex number system $\mathbb{C}$.

-- **Where does $i$ appear in math?** Most notably imaginary number (i) provide solutions to quadratic equation $x^2 + 1 = 0.$ Although there is no real number with this property, i can be used to extend the real numbers to what are called complex numbers, using addition and multiplication.
-Generally there are two complex square roots of every real number e.g square root of -1 is i and -i.

-- **What do you call a number that contains i?** A complex number z=1+2i.
-A function of complex variable is a function if it operates on complex variables z.
+- **Fundamental theorem of algebra.** says that polynomial equations like quadratic, cubic, quartic etc must have numbers of roots equal to the highest power.
+E.g quadratic must have two roots.
+Complex numbers ensure the existence of roots for polynomials.

 ### Eculidean vs polar representation of complex numbers